williamwolf11/ESP32_IRUniversalRemote/README.md

 # Result:

-Below are some pictures of the remote and BluefruitConnect app with accompanying instructions for how to use it:
+Below are some pictures of the remote and BluefruitConnect app with accompanying instructions for how to use it.

 This first picture shows a general view of the remote:\
 ![Test Image 1](/ESP32_IRUniversalRemote/sammy1.jpeg)